Monday, July 6, 2020 (Updated Saturday, July 11)

 “It might make sense to wait a couple weeks after CU’s opening to see if there’s change in virus counts,” Weaver said.
 “We should be willing to let the data guide us.”

-The university is scheduled to share details of its plans at Tuesday’s study session, along with an update on Boulder’s finances and a discussion on homelessness.
+The university is scheduled to share details of its plans at Tuesday’s A council meeting where members deep-dive into topics of community interest and city staff present r..., along with an update on Boulder’s finances and a discussion on homelessness.

 Council got its monthly COVID update from local health officials Tuesday night.
 It was the first report since early June — before numbers began to surge.